grommunio/gromox/doc/glossary.rst

 propid, property identifier
-	A 16-bit number used to identify a given property logically. propids below 0x8000 are fixed; e.g. the Subject is assigned 0x37. propids above 0x8000 are dynamicly assigned during the runtime of a program, cf. propname.
+	A 16-bit number used to identify a given property logically. propids below 0x8000 are fixed; e.g. the Subject is assigned 0x37. propids above 0x8000 are dynamically assigned during the runtime of a program, cf. propname.

 propname, property name